Safe to say, playful exploration has taken a back seat over the past year. However, something wonderful is on the way…

-As spring slides into summer, Compass Festival’s events continue with Anxiety Arcade.
+From 24th to 30th May 2021, Compass Festival’s events continue with Anxiety Arcade in Trinity Kitchen.
 Talking about mental health isn’t always easy, but combine it with a love letter to 1980s pop culture and you’ve suddenly got a real conversation starter.
 Created by Closed Forum and based in Leeds city centre, take the helm of a refitted arcade machine and enter a virtual playground filled with never-ending puzzles, wrong turns and retro references (hello, Microsoft Office paperclip).
 Play the game and reset your world.

-Nostalgia is also the driving force behind Lucy Hayhoe’s installation – One in, One out: Leeds’ Smallest Gay Bar.
+Nostalgia is also the driving force behind Lucy Hayhoe’s installation – One in, One out: Leeds’ Smallest Gay Bar, which comes to Wharf Street from 28th to 30th May 2021.
 Examine the past, present and future of queer culture in a club so exclusive, it can only hold one audience member at a time!
 Complete with dodgy disco lights and banging tunes, you’ll take to the dance floor to explore the role of gay bars as a contemporary space, asking what we want to preserve for the future and what we want to leave behind.

 Leeds’ heritage is tied to its riverine roots, but it’s not just industry that flows along the River Aire and Leeds and Liverpool Canal.
-The Ballad of Crown Point Bridge is a motion-sensitive installation that allows you to wander among the echoes of personal stories in the sheltered underbelly of this Grade II-listed bridge.
+The Ballad of Crown Point Bridge, which runs from 5th to 27th June 2021, is a motion-sensitive installation that allows you to wander among the echoes of personal stories in the sheltered underbelly of this Grade II-listed bridge.
 From swimmers and graffiti artists to the homeless who take shelter below, listen to the memories that drift between the words and the water.

 By now, you probably know the objects in your home like the back of your hand.
 But what about the treasures that others hold dear?
 For Museums in People’s Homes, Joshua Sofaer worked with 14 Leeds collectors to uncover their most prized possessions and understand why they mean so much.
 The purpose?
 To build a mobile museum!
 From a paramedic who collects models of hands to souvenirs from a bomb disposal technician, book a visit in your home and delve into these stories without ever stepping foot outside your door.